-The average and high VaR amounts for equities and currencies are based on end of day calculations performed in 2022.
-The fixed income stress amounts are based on the four quarter ending calculations performed in 2022.
+The average and high VaR amounts are based on the four quarter ending calculations performed in 2023.

-- (2) Equities and currencies held for market making purposes are combined because these products are part of an integrated, hedged market making portfolio, on which the risk is measured using VaR. - (3) The Non-Trading Fixed Income, Other category contains primarily U.S. government securities held in segregated safekeeping accounts for the exclusive benefit of our brokerage customers, on which the risk is measured using a stress test analysis. - (4) As a result of the active rising interest rate environment, in 2022, we changed our methodology for risk computed under a stress test.
-Prior period amounts have been updated to conform to the current period presentation.
+- (2) Equities and currencies held for market making purposes are combined because these products are part of an integrated, hedged market making portfolio, on which the risk is measured using VaR. - (3) The Non-Trading Fixed Income, Other category contains primarily U.S. government securities held in segregated safekeeping accounts for the exclusive benefit of our brokerage customers, on which the risk is measured using a stress test analysis.